aiidateam/aiida-core/docs/source/get_started/computers.rst

  * the minimum job poll interval

 Neither of these can ever be violated.
-AiiDA will not try to update the jobs list on a remove machine until the job poll interval has elapsed since the last update (the first update will be immediate) at which point it will request a transport.
+AiiDA will not try to update the jobs list on a remote machine until the job poll interval has elapsed since the last update (the first update will be immediate) at which point it will request a transport.
 Because of this the maximum possible time before a job update could be the sum of the two intervals, however this is unlikely to happen in practice.

-The transport open interval is currently hardcoded by the transport plugin, typically SSH is longer than local transport.
+The transport open interval is currently hardcoded by the transport plugin;
+typically for SSH it's longer than for local transport.

 The job poll interval can be set programmatically on the corresponding `Computer` object in verdi shell::

-    Computer.get('localhost').set_minimum_job_poll_interval(30.0)
+    load_computer('localhost').set_minimum_job_poll_interval(30.0)

 would set the transport interval on a computer called 'localhost' to 30 seconds.

-.. note:: All of these intervals apply per *worker* meaning that a daemon with multiple workers will not necessarily, overall, respect these limits.
+.. note:: All of these intervals apply *per worker*, meaning that a daemon with multiple workers will not necessarily, overall, respect these limits.
    For the time being there is no way around this and if these limits must be respected then do not run with more than one worker.